 R: Real Food Daily's owners, Ann and Rob Gentry, also want to inform their patrons about vegan foods and have thoughtfully included a glossary on the back of their menu of ingredients contained in their dishes.

 Z: The Gentry's have a new chef on board, Thomas Hartwell, who plans to offer some innovative daily specials along with the regular menu.
 We recently had an opportunity to enjoy some of Thomas's culinary magic.
 Things should be tasting pretty perky at Real Food Daily these days.

-R: Both locations have a unique ambiance, bright, cheery, and very mod.
-The Santa Monica restaurant has two levels, making it unique.
-When the bill came, I didn't fall off my chair.
+R: When the bill came, I didn't fall off my chair.
 It was actually quite reasonable.
 You can even call in the morning to find out about their daily specials each day.